Boots to Ballots: Registering Soldiers to Vote

+Among those service members, U.S. Army Sgt.
+Hubert D. Delany, and a team of volunteers, have been assisting in registering hundreds of Soldiers to vote through a series of voting drives called Boots to Ballots, Oct.
+2-14 at Fort Bragg, North Carolina.

+“Almost all of the Soldiers we’ve met have wanted to take a second to vote,” said Delany, a Stamford, Connecticut native, and the originator of the voting drive.
+“All they needed was a little direction, and that is why we volunteered to help.”

-Volunteers help fellow Soldier register to vote though the Federal Voting Assistance Program as part of a voting registration drive at Fort Bragg, N.C., on October 13, 2020.
-The Federal Voting Assistance Program is a non-partisan government program administered by the Defense Department, designed to provide information, resources and tools to make voting easier for troops and family members living at home or abroad.
-(U.S. Army Video by Sgt.
-Liem Huynh)
+To help register Soldiers, the volunteers made use of the Federal Voting Assistance Program (FVAP).
+The FVAP is a non-partisan government program administered by the Defense Department, to provide information and tools to make voting easier for troops and their families.

+Though the FVAP the volunteers aided Soldiers in filling out the Federal Postcard Application (FPCA).
+A document that allows troops to register to vote in the location of their permanent residence while simultaneously requesting a absentee ballot.

+“Our only real issue has been making sure the Soldiers request their ballot by their state’s deadline,” said Delany, a public affairs mass communication specialist with the 3rd Phycological Operations Battalion (Airborne) (Dissemination).
+“However, despite any small set backs everyone volunteering has done a terrific job.
+Every ounce of success that we have had has been because everyone has worked so hard.”

 |Date Taken: